 If walking amongst some of the oldest landscapes on the planet sounds of interest, then The Arkaba Walk will rock your world.
 In the Flinders Ranges at the top end of South Australia, the rocks here are so old they even pre-date fossil life on the planet!

-This is your chance to experience genuine Australian Outback—we’re talking red-dust-billion-stars-at-night type Outback—as you travel from Wilpena Pound, through the beautiful Elders Ranges, to finish at the 60,000 acre sheep station turned wildlife conservancy of Arkaba Station.
+This is your chance to experience genuine Australian Outback—we’re talking red-dust-billion-stars-at-night type Outback—as you travel from Wilpena Pound, through the beautiful Elders Ranges, to finish at the 60,000-acre sheep station turned wildlife conservancy of Arkaba Station.
 Amazing Naturalist guides help the geology and wildlife of the area come to life, with emus, kangaroos, wedge-tailed eagles and the rare Yellow Footed Rock Wallaby to be found along the trail.

 Each afternoon, you’ll find yourself at stylishly humble and perfectly apt bush camps, with a signature ‘Star Bed’ that allows you to sleep under the canopy of a million stars, or within the sheltered bush huts.
-A cosy swag, warmed by a hot water bottle, gives just the right amount of luxury and authenticity, while a three course, gourmet dinner by the campfire is spot-on.
+A cozy swag, warmed by a hot water bottle, gives just the right amount of luxury and authenticity, while a three-course, gourmet dinner by the campfire is spot-on.
 On the final afternoon, walk into the haven of Arkaba Homestead for a final night at this luxury 1850s homestead, with all the warmth and hospitality that Outback country Australia offers.

 Maria Island Walk

-Another walk lovingly road-tested by my offspring, my daughter Charlotte joined me on this fabulous four day walk when she was just nine years old, and it’s still one of her favourite travel memories three years on.
+Another walk lovingly road-tested by my offspring, my daughter Charlotte joined me on this fabulous four-day walk when she was just nine years old, and it’s still one of her favourite travel memories three years on.
 This is my favourite walk if you’re keen to see wildlife, with plenty of opportunities to get up close and personal with a huge range of our iconic Australian animals.

 Lying just off the coast of Tasmania, Maria Island (pronounced Mar-EYE-a) has a fascinating history of convicts, eccentric and enthusiastic Italian entrepreneurs, and wildlife conservancy.
 Its current conservancy status means that it’s become a refuge for endangered species from the mainland, and it’s absolutely replete with wildlife from wombats, to kangaroos, wallabies, Cape Barren Geese, and even the endangered Tasmanian Devil.
 For bird enthusiasts, you’ll find all Tasmania’s endemic species here, as well as the rare Forty Spotted pardalote and the Swift parrot.